Jessica-Pan/TCQ_website/README.md

 - New-Game: If you change the number of questions, it should erase what's written in the boxes already

+## Additional Features

+- uploading an image into the question
+- mulple parts per question
+- inputting a list of team names for a game

 ## What you need to change

 - Add a favicon to your website at the path client/dist/favicon.ico